 Derivatives Hedging Arrangement

-Options allow investors to buy financial instruments at the present price known as strike price and sell them at a future date at an agreed price.
-Options contracts include put options where a buyer speculates a drop in prices while a seller speculates a rise in prices and call options where a buyer speculates prices to rise while a seller speculates prices to go down.
+Options give investors the right to buy (with call options) or sell (with put options) securities at a specified price known as the strike price.
+Options contracts include put options where a buyer speculates a drop in prices while the option seller speculates a rise in prices.
+With call options, a buyer speculates prices will rise while a seller speculates prices will decline.

-In swaps derivatives, there is an agreement between two parties to exchange sets of cash flows determined either randomly or by uncertain variables such as interest rates or commodity prices over a given pre-determined time frame.
-Though swaps are broad, there are common types worth mentioning: interest rate swaps, currency swaps, commodity swaps, credit defaults swaps (CDS), zero coupon swaps (ZCS), and total return swaps (TRS).
+Swaps are derivatives contracts between two parties to exchange sets of cash flows determined by uncertain variables such as interest rates or commodity prices over a given pre-determined time frame.
+Common types of swaps include interest rate swaps, currency swaps, commodity swaps, and credit defaults swaps (CDS).

 A forward contract is a customizable agreement to accommodate the parties involved in the buying and selling of a given asset.
-Usually, it’s based on a future date and price.
-Because it’s non-standardized, it’s often used for hedging, but it can also be used for speculation.
-When comparing it to other standardized future contracts, the main benefit lies in the ability to customize it to accommodate different commodities, delivery dates, and even amounts.
-Even better, the transaction can be either in cash or delivery basis – often referred as over-the-counter (OTC).
+It’s usually based on a future date and price.
+Because it’s a non-standardized contract, it may be preferred over regular futures contracts.
+The main benefit of a forward contract lies in the ability to customize it to accommodate different commodities, delivery dates, and quantities.

 Example of a Hedging Arrangement

 Let’s assume Joe owns some shares in Oil Exploration Corporation (OEC).
 Lately, the company has been experiencing constant growth and market stability.
-Therefore, management believes the price of oil will remain on an upward trend while still increasing the value of the company’s stocks.
-However, Joe is a little bit skeptical; he thinks the price will fall.
-As a result, he buys put option derivative.
-If in any case the above comes to be a reality, Joe gets the right to sell the OEC at the strike price – better known as married put.
-However, if the prices rise, Joe stands to lose while OEC stands to gain.
+Management believes the price of oil will remain on an upward trend, still increasing the value of the company’s stocks.
+However, Joe is a little bit skeptical.
+He thinks the price of oil will fall.
+Therefore, to hedge his investment in OEC stock, he sells short oil futures.
+Should oil prices decline, his futures investment will generate a profit that can offset possible losses from a decline in OEC’s stock price.

 Diversification in Hedging Arrangements